 A while back, the Pit Barrel Cooker company sent me one of their cookers to try out and after having used it a few times, I'm nothing short of impressed.
 I started out with some Texas style pork ribs which turned our fantastic!

 I also cooked a Thanksgiving turkey in the barrel and it was a raving success.. if you want to take a look at that recipe you can see it HERE.

 You can also check out my review on the Pit Barrel Cooker if you want to.

-I used baby backs for the ribs but you can also use St. Louis style which are just spare ribs that have been trimmed, squared up and when it's said and done, they look a lot like baby backs.
+I used baby backs for the ribs but you can also use St. Louis Style Spare Ribs which are just spare ribs that have been trimmed and squared up.

 I'm dying to show these to you so let's get started!

 - Dry Brine Time: 2 hours (better yet, overnight)

 - Smoker Temp: 275-300°F*

 - Meat Finish Temp: 195°F